-2.134 In a medical negligence case it would be reasonable for the provider to consider the assisted person's relevant medical records in detail.
+- 2.13 In a medical negligence case it would be reasonable for the provider to consider the assisted person's relevant medical records in detail.
 This is subject to the qualification that, although the fee-earner must have a general knowledge of what is in the medical records it is not uncommon for the records to be supplied to the Claimant's medical expert who then takes on the responsibility of examining and often indexing the records.
 It would not be reasonable for both the fee-earner and the expert to be paid for detailed examination of the notes.
 Care must be exercised, however, in extending this qualification to other areas of law.
-For instance, in mental capacity cases it may be necessary for fee-earners to be familiar with social services records in their entirety, since they may cover wider issues than the expert has been asked to advise

-2.145 Point of Principle CLA 12 states:

-"Work carried out by an in-house medico-legal assistant will generally be fee earning work.
-The hourly rate and mark-up applicable will be what is appropriate in all the circumstances having regard to the nature of the work carried out and the special skills and qualifications possessed by the person concerned"

-Work carried out by an in-house medico legal assistant will generally be considered fee earning work.
-In cases carried out under the Contract work is generally charged at a prescribed hourly flat rate, but the nature of the work and any special skills and/or qualifications possessed by the person concerned factors referred to in CLA 12 may be relevant to any claim for enhancement, where applicable.

-2.156 The time allowed for drafting documents has traditionally been based on the time reasonably spent by a fee-earner dictating that document.
+For instance, in mental capacity cases it may be necessary for fee-earners to be familiar with social services records in their entirety, since they may cover wider issues than the expert has been asked to advise on. - 2.14 Work carried out by an in-house medico legal assistant will generally be considered fee earning work.
+In cases carried out under the Contract work is generally charged at a prescribed hourly flat rate, but the nature of the work and any special skills and/or qualifications possessed by the person concerned may be relevant to any claim for enhancement, where applicable. - 2.15 The time allowed for drafting documents has traditionally been based on the time reasonably spent by a fee-earner dictating that document.
 Increasingly, however, as fee earners are likely to type their own documents, the reference to dictation time becomes less relevant.
-As a guideline, 6-12 minutes preparation time would be expected per page of a straightforward document, but more complex documents will take longer.

-2.167 Fee earners must prepare master bundles for the court and often for counsel.
+As a guideline, 6-12 minutes preparation time would be expected per page of a straightforward document, but more complex documents will take longer. - 2.16 Fee earners must prepare master bundles for the court and often for counsel.
 Fee earners should identify the documents for the master bundle and draft the index to the bundle.
 This is fee earner work and should be allowed: B v.
 B [1994] 1 FLR 323.
 It is the making up or copying of any additional bundles that is not considered fee earner work.
 Where the bundles are above average size it will be reasonable for fee earners, to check that the copies have been properly collated and reproduced.